proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 ## Connecting to the project
-Once the project is running, we can immediately connect to it through the
+Once the project is running, we can immediately connect to it through the a react native interface.

-- graphql interface with schema and queries
+While this gives us the data, it lacks the ability to

-- Proxima SDK
+We can use gain  Proxima SDK
 If you want to learn how to connect to a data vertex through the Proxima SDK check out our tutorial.